JosephPVera/Localized-States/readme.md

 ## 2. Usage
 ### 2.1.
 Kohn-Sham states
 Plot the Kohn-Sham states with [eigenplot.py](https://github.com/JosephPVera/Localized-States/blob/main/eigenplot.py).
+Check the script to use rescaling, it can be changed to res = 0 or res = vbm.
 ![Alt text](https://github.com/JosephPVera/Localized-States/blob/main/tests/kohn-sham-states.png)

 ### 2.2.
 Localized states